permutationlock/vulkan_hello_triangle_c99/README.md

 the [Vulkan Tutorial][10] with some changes:

  - Vulkan 1.3 direct rendering is used in lieu of render passes;
- - the simple [volk][11] dynamic loader is used to allow easy app distribution and cross-compilation.
+ - the [volk][11] dynamic loader used in lieu of directly linking the `libvulkan.so` shared library.

 The project design was inpsired by
 [Chris Wellons' blog][18] and [raylib][19].

 ## Requirements

-Currently the project supports `x86_64` Windows and [Wayland][13] Linux targets.
+Currently the project supports Linux [Wayland][13] targets and `x86_64` Windows targets.

-To build the project you will need aC compiler that supports C99 or later, as well as a [GLSL][5] to [SPIR-V][6] compiler.
+To build the project you will need a C compiler that supports C99 or later, as well as a [GLSL][5] to [SPIR-V][6] compiler.
-There are **ZERO** compile time dependencies beyond such a compiler with libc.
+There are **ZERO** compile time dependencies beyond the `libc` for your target.

 The project vendors and builds [GLFW][2] and [volk][11].
 Also included are the headers for [Vulkan][3], [xkbcommon][17], [Wayland][13], and the